gchq/sleeper/docs/designs/postgresql-state-store.md

 Store the file and partitions state in a PostgreSQL database, with a similar structure to the DynamoDB state store.

+The database schema may be more normalised than the DynamoDB equivalent.
+We can consider this during prototyping.

 ## Consequences

 With a relational database, large queries can be made to present a consistent view of the data.
 This would avoid the